Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: DISCUSSION

 \section{DISCUSSION}

-Our results show that polyurethane-based vision-based tactile sensor gels can outlast silicone-based gels across multiple types of wear, including local compression and shear, transverse shear across the whole gel, and abrasion.
+Our results show that the polyurethane gels, with higher hardness and better adhesion to acrylic, can outlast silicone-based gels across multiple types of wear, including local compression and shear, transverse shear across the whole gel, and abrasion.
 Additionally, the polyurethane gels may provide improved sensitivity for large forces, where silicone gels may saturate or become noisy due to large deformations.
 We propose that each sensor has its use case.
 At low forces, we find that silicone provides improved force and spatial sensitivity, making it an ideal choice for tasks requiring higher precision.
-However, if sensor reliability or operation at high forces are necessary, our results suggest that polyurethane gels offer an advantage.
+The 30A hardness polyurethane gel shows improved durability over silicone with small reductions in force and spatial sensitivity, making it a useful alternative in precise applications where silicone may fail--although the issue of hysteresis should be investigated further.
+If reliability is a much larger concern than sensitivity, our results suggest that the 50A hardness polyurethane gel offers an advantage.

+We select the silicone gel formulation due to its representativeness of common VBTS solutions (e.g. DIGIT, GelSight) and ready availability, and the polyurethane formulations based on the softest available water-clear polyurethane rubbers.
+Higher hardness silicones are available from industrial vendors with long lead times and higher prices and are therefore omitted from this study.
+However, to fully understand the individual benefits of material and hardness changes, future work should perform these tests across a wider range of gel compositions.

 We note that our evaluation techniques face certain limitations.
-The $MAE$ used in our resilience tests shows how much the sensor reading has changed without characterizing how this change affects sensor performance.
+Our resilience tests--while designed to be representative of real wear--are also highly controlled, with specific contact geometries and loading forces that are not comprehensive.
+Thus, we do not expect the test lifetimes of our sensors to directly represent their cyclic lifetime in application, and we primarily emphasize the relative performance of each material in these tests.
+The $MAE$ used in our resilience tests measures raw sensor change without characterizing how this change affects sensor performance.
 It is possible that performance can be recovered through sensor recalibration or better models, but we leave this to future work.
-Our resilience tests--while designed to be representative of real wear--are also highly controlled, with set contact geometries and loading forces.
-Thus, we do not expect the test lifetimes of our sensors to directly represent their cyclic lifetime in application, and we primarily emphasize the relative performance of each material in these tests.